 You pay your bills on time and never miss a payment.
-If you're still having trouble with credit, something on your credit report could be scaring lenders.
+If you're still having trouble with credit, something on your free credit report could be scaring lenders.

 Everyone knows the big gremlins that haunt credit reports: items such as bankruptcies, foreclosures and even late or missed payments.
 Less dramatic items can also spark some anxiety in skittish lenders.

 When you apply for a loan or a card account, lenders review your credit score and pull your credit report.
 Or they may take that report and pump it through one of their own scoring systems.

 Check your credit report for free at myBankrate.

 If they don't like what they see, you could be rejected.
 Or you may get approved with less-favorable terms.
 And it isn't just new applicants who have to run the gauntlet.
 Credit card issuers periodically review their current customers' files, too.